Effective Presentations Checklist

 - Eliminate distracting behaviors (“dancing around,” constant and repetitive gestures, chewing gum, saying “um,” etc.)

-- Don’t just read your speech (off of your paper, outline or note cards)
+- Don’t just read your speech (off of your paper, outline or note cards); speak in a conversational style.

 - If using a PowerPoint slideshow: